 Whether your new year’s resolutions involve hitting the gym for the first time in a while or pledging to take part in Veganuary, January is no doubt time for reflection.
 With the madness of Christmas and Black Friday behind us, this brief window of peace and quiet is the perfect time to take a step back and decide if your loyalty program needs a good spring clean.

-If your answer is “yes it does”, take the time to asses these five key questions, and you’ll be well on your way to improving your loyalty program for 2019.
+If your answer is “yes it does”, take the time to asses these five key questions, and you’ll be well on your way to nailing those loyalty program best practices for 2019:

 For too many of us, the value of a point is something we set at the outset and never revisit.
 But, can you be sure that the decision that you made months, or even years ago, is still the right one?
 First and foremost, dig into your data to understand whether the value of your points and point redemption approach will still work for your customers in 2019.